MBM Glossaries: Influencing Skills Definition

 The quality of being trustworthy and believed in, often based on previous performance.

 Being observant and aware of the cultural beliefs and values of an individual and their colleagues.

 The differences between employees that are influenced by their culture, religion, and upbringing.
-To be effective at influencing, motivating, or engaging employees, it is imperative for a leader to understand cultural differences and how to approach people from all walks of life.
+Indeed, to be effective at influencing, motivating, or engaging employees, it is imperative for a leader to understand cultural differences and how to approach people from all walks of life.

 Confusion or disorientation brought about by differences in cultures.
-An individual may feel overwhelmed or underwhelmed by a new work culture when entering a new job or a new environment.
+In particular, an individual may feel overwhelmed or underwhelmed by a new work culture when entering a new job or a new environment.